 Decision in full (in Spanish)

 The military installation was built in the early 1980s.
 In total, 312 families from 32 communities were evicted from their homes.
-Over the course of four decades, the government has put forward several plans and taken steps to expand the aerospace center, to the detriment of the quilombolas.
-Jair Bolsonaro's administration even signed a treaty with the US in 2019 for the commercial use of the base.
+Over the course of four decades, the government has presented several plans and taken steps to expand the aerospace center, to the detriment of the quilombolas.
+The Jair Bolsonaro administration even signed a treaty with the United States in 2019 for the commercial use of the base.

-Located in the metropolitan region of São Luís, Alcântara has over 18 inhabitants and is the largest quilombola population in the country in proportional terms: almost 85% of the total, according to the 2002 IBGE Census.
-In total, there are 3,3 families, distributed across more than 170 communities, living mainly from small-scale agriculture and artisanal fishing.
-The occupation dates back to the XNUMXth century.
+Located in the São Luís metropolitan area, Alcântara has over 18,000 inhabitants and the largest quilombola population in the country proportionally: almost 85% of the total, according to the 2002 IBGE Census.
+In total, there are 3,300 families spread across more than 170 communities, living primarily from small-scale agriculture and artisanal fishing.
+Occupation dates back to the 18th century.

 Historic ruling and agreement

-“Overall, the ruling is very good.
-It is a historic ruling,” says Danilo Serejo, political scientist and advisor to the Movement of People Affected by the Alcântara Space Base (MABE), one of the organizations responsible for filing the lawsuit with CorIDH in 2001.
-“Now we are entering the phase of getting the State to fulfill its task of implementing this ruling,” he adds.
+"Overall, the ruling is very good.
+It's a historic decision," says Danilo Serejo, a political scientist and advisor to the Movement of People Affected by the Alcântara Space Base (MABE), one of the organizations responsible for filing the lawsuit with CorIDH in 2001.
+"Now we're entering the phase of getting the state to fulfill its duty of implementing this ruling," he adds.
 He emphasizes that the decision prohibits the expansion of the aerospace center.

-“It is not a recommendation, it is not a demonstration, it is not a suggestion.
-It is a determination that comes from the inter-American system for the Brazilian State to comply with”, reinforces Melisanda Trentin, coordinator of the Socio-Environmental Justice program at Justiça Global, another of the organizations responsible for the action (Read more in the box at the end of the report).
+"It's not a recommendation, it's not a statement, it's not a suggestion.
+It's a determination that comes from the inter-American system for the Brazilian State to comply with," reinforces Melisanda Trentin, coordinator of the Socio-Environmental Justice program at Justiça Global, another of the organizations responsible for the action (read more in the box at the end of the report).

-“The AGU will now analyze the various aspects of the ruling regarding the possible admissibility of a request for clarification to the Inter-American Court of Human Rights, within the available period of 90 days.
-It will also prepare an Enforcement Opinion (PFE) to communicate the content of the decision to the competent bodies and indicate the need for its compliance, in accordance with the obligations assumed internationally by the Brazilian State,” the text continues.
+"The AGU will now analyze the various aspects of the ruling regarding the possible admissibility of a request for clarification from the Inter-American Court of Human Rights within the available 90-day period.
+It will also prepare an Enforcement Opinion (PFE) to communicate the content of the decision to the competent bodies and indicate the need for its compliance, in accordance with the Brazilian State's international obligations," the text continues.

-At the 2023 hearing in Santiago, Chile, the Brazilian government had already acknowledged part of its responsibility and made an apology.
-Shortly after, the organizations responsible for the action claimed that the statement was incomplete and that the federal government had not proposed effective measures for the immediate titling and reparations of the quilombolas.
+At the 2023 hearing in Santiago, Chile, the Brazilian government had already acknowledged some of its responsibility and apologized.
+Shortly afterward, the organizations responsible for the lawsuit claimed that the statement was incomplete and that the federal government had failed to propose effective measures for the immediate titling and reparations of the quilombolas.

 In July 2024, in another historic decision, the International Labor Organization (ILO) had already recommended that Brazil title the lands and respect the communities' right to consultation.
-It was also the first time in history that the organization had ruled on a case involving traditional Afro-descendant populations in the world.
+It was also the first time in history that the organization had ruled on a case involving traditional Afro-descendant populations worldwide.

 How do CorIDH decisions work?

-Countries that sign the American Convention on Human Rights (ACHR) are required to comply with the decisions of the CorIDH, but there is no legal provision for specific sanctions with greater consequences if they fail to do so, such as fines imposed by the national judiciary, for example.
-Failure to comply with these determinations would, however, imply significant diplomatic damage.
+Countries that sign the American Convention on Human Rights (ACHR) are obliged to comply with the decisions of the Inter-American Convention on Human Rights (IACHR), but there is no legal provision for specific sanctions with greater consequences if they fail to do so, such as fines imposed by the national judiciary, for example.
+Failure to comply with these determinations, however, would entail significant diplomatic damage.

-“The absence of international legal mechanisms that oblige signatory States to the American Convention on Human Rights to comply with the decisions of the CorIDH does not mean that they are not obliged to comply with them,” says the popular lawyer of the Socioenvironmental Institute (ISA) Fernando Prioste.
+“The absence of international legal mechanisms that oblige signatory States to the American Convention on Human Rights to comply with the decisions of the CorIDH does not mean that they are not obliged to comply with them,” says the popular lawyer of Socioenvironmental Institute (ISA) Fernando Priore.

-Prioste adds that these decisions are also an important reference for judgments of similar cases in the Brazilian Judiciary.
-In addition, they can be used as tools for structural transformations that make quilombola rights effective, for example, to change, correct or propose public policies.
+Prioste adds that these decisions also serve as an important reference for similar cases in the Brazilian judiciary.
+Furthermore, they can be used as tools for structural transformations that enforce quilombola rights, for example, by changing, correcting, or proposing public policies.